-Figure 5-1: Key Themes Drawn from Respondents' Explanations to Their Stance about Replacing the Existing Scheme with the Proposed Improvements
+Figure 5-1: Key Themes Drawn from Respondents' Explanations to Their Stance about Replacing the Existing Scheme with the Proposed Improvements where 15 (28%) respondents suggested this.
+Following this, 8 respondents would be interested in seeing better speed enforcement and 7 (13%) suggested both introducing a oneway system and improving the streetscape/environment.

 5.1.4 Respondents were then asked if they had any suggestions for how the London Borough of Croydon could make the area safer, quieter and less polluted.
-54 suggestions were received, of these the most frequently mentioned suggestion was some other form of traffic management, where 15 (28%) respondents suggested this.
-Following this, 8 respondents would be interested in seeing better speed enforcement and 7 (13%) suggested both introducing a one-way system and improving the streetscape/environment.
+54 suggestions were received, of these the most frequently mentioned suggestion was some other form of traffic management,

-Table 5-2: Most Frequently Mentioned Suggestions to Make the Area Safer, Quieter and Less Polluted
+Table 5-2: Most Frequently Mentioned Suggestions to Make theArea Safer, Quieter and Less Polluted